razzius/fish-functions/README.md

 testdir
 ```

-Recommended abbreviation: `abbr -a cp copy`.
+Recommended abbreviation: `abbr-add cp copy`

 If you do this abbreviation, use `command cp` for the low-level `cp`.

 ### `create-file <target>` [(source)](functions/create-file.fish)